nexiality/documentation/tipsandtricks/TargetedData-Plan.md

 ### Conclusion
 Through the use of test plan, Nexial provides a mechanism to execute multiple scripts with the flexibility to match against different data files and datasheets.
-One can employ this feature towards environment-specific data requirement.
-Environment-specific data and data variable can be managed independently and one data set can override another at the time of execution with ease - via the Nexial test plan.
+One can employ this feature to handle environment-specific data requirements.
+Environment-specific data and data variables can be managed independently and one data set can override another at the time of execution with ease - via the Nexial test plan.